joshualay/Notethread/Notethread v1.6 Journal.md

 As you may have a certain tag in different notes this will just show them all in the one list; making it easy to have a quick overview.

+## 16/06/2012

+Few bug fixes for issues I've noticed:

+* \# button insertion will write over the next character with a space
+* Not being smart and using UIAutoResizingMask; may be better than UIScreen dimensions

+## Worklog

+How to be smart about the # insertion?

+Ahh!!
+My mistake is I've created an NSRange of length 1.
+This meant it was going to write over any character following the start location.

+	NSUInteger enteredLength = 0;

+Fixed.

+Autoresizing.
+I'm not sure if this is really required.
+I'm getting the view bound already.
+I can't just change around the height only.
+I'll leave this for now.
+It's working so I'm not going to break it.

 ## 13/06/2012

 Playing around with getting the NTTagListViewController displaying something.